 New Mexico Private Employers Required to Provide Paid Sick Leave Effective July 2022

-The Healthy Workplaces Act (HWA) signed into law by Governor Lujan Grisham on April 8, 2021, requires all private employers to provide up to 64 hours of paid sick leave to employees.
+The Healthy Workplaces Act (HWA) signed into law by Governor Lujan Grisham on April 8, 2021, requires all private employers to provide at least 64 hours of paid sick leave to employees.
 The HWA is effective beginning July 1, 2022

 Covered Employers and Employees